hololinked-dev/docs/docs/design/state-machine.md

 # State Machine

 A finite state machine is a simplistic and intuitive constraint on the execution of properties and actions.
+It is optional to use a state machine.

 API possibilities include:

 - specify the list of allowed states, initial state and the writable properties and invokable actions for each state
 - push state change events and read state as a property
-- introspection of what action or property is available in any state
+- introspection of what action or property is available in a given state
 - specify transition callbacks when the state changes